FREE SHIPPING on orders over $65 International: over $250

 Posted by Angelina Kurganska on

 Tea is deeply embedded in Taiwan’s culture.
-Kids drink tea from a young age and can tell the difference between the different Taiwanese tea varieties.
+Kids drink tea from a young age and can tell the difference between the various Taiwanese tea varieties.
 Although nowadays, bubble tea shops are taking way to the more slow habit of drinking tea - gong fu cha.

 taiwan tea